troy-chainguard-dev/cyber-bay-sample-app/README.md

 | **Packages (Python)** | 467 | 22 |
 | **Attack Surface** | Full OS with shells, package managers, build tools | Distroless - application runtime only |

-In production, every CVE means potential security incidents, compliance violations, and emergency patching. **Chainguard Images eliminate these concerns** with secure-by-default containers that are minimal, continuously maintained, and transparently documented.
+**The bottom line:** In production, every CVE means security incidents, compliance violations, and emergency patching.
+Chainguard Images eliminate 99% of these concerns by shipping only what your application needs to run—nothing more.

 ---